kyh/s-connections/README.md

 #### App architecture

 The web framework of choice is [`Next.js`](https://nextjs.org/) since it offers a fullstack React experience.
 I leveraged the existing Firestore database that was set up for this assignment for my backend, though it turned out to be more difficult than I expected in order to stitch the data on the frontend.
+I may have done things slightly differently given this experience and more time, more on that below.

 #### Data structure

 Each of the 3 tables touched by the app has it's own set of modules in the `lib` directory in order to interact with the data.
-I centered around creating [multiple maps](https://github.com/kyh/interview-sequoia/blob/main/lib/interactions.ts#L13-L19) with a users "email" as the key since it can be used as a constant relationship between the models.
+I centered around creating [a mapping](https://github.com/kyh/interview-sequoia/blob/main/lib/interactions.ts#L13-L19) from the users `email` to their calculated data values to act as a cache and the join key between models.

 #### UI Design

 Based the UI off the Mac Spotlight feature since the requirements follow a similar concept.
-I leveraged Tailwind CSS for the styling since it provides great looking defaults and working inline styles speeds up the development process.
+I leveraged Tailwind CSS for the styling since it provides great looking defaults and working with the inline style process speeds up the development process.
+I would break these up into smaller components to make it more maintainable.

 ### Improvements